brainwane/HARK/Documentation/HARKmanual.md

 dimensional spaces, HARK will also soon provide Delaunay interpolation classes.

-The HARKparallel module currently provides a simple interface for handling ex- ante heterogeneity among agents.
+The HARK.parallel module currently provides a simple interface for handling ex- ante heterogeneity among agents.
 While useful for speeding up moderately-sized problems, the libraries used are only able to access the CPU of the local machine running the code.
 In the very near future, the HARK team will provide